 Rock Springs Elementary School 1993-94

 The new millennium heralded the opening of four more schools, built to accommodate Escondido’s growing student population.
-In the summer of 2006, Nicolaysen Center was converted to Community Day School, re-opening for the 2006 – 2007 school year.
+In summer 2006, Nicolaysen Center was converted to Community Day School, re-opening for the 2006-2007 school year.

 Bear Valley Middle School 2004